uwuolguin/Deprecated_LOGISTIC-MODEL-PYTHON/README.txt

 	-In line 55 we iterate over the dictionary created in lines 34 and 36.

-	-Between line 57 and 88, if the combination supplier-retailer was assigned a crossdock facility, we append the foreign key of the crossdock to the 	 	 list,  then we go to the sql database and retrieve the cost of transportation from the supplier to the crossdock and the  cost of transportation from 	 the crossdock to the retailer (we append these last two values to the list).
+	-Between lines 57 and 88, if the combination supplier-retailer was assigned a crossdock facility, we append the foreign key of the crossdock to the 	 	 list,  then we go to the sql database and retrieve the cost of transportation from the supplier to the crossdock and the  cost of transportation from 	 the crossdock to the retailer (we append these last two values to the list).

 	-In line 90 we create a key to add infomation to the dictionary with the total load and cost of tranportation from supplier S to crossdock C.